 This prize recognises an individual student for their enterprising activity.

 Supported by EY

-This prize recognises the outstanding achievement of a female student for their entrepreneurial approaches to activities undertaken throughout the Award.
+This prize recognises the outstanding achievement of a student who has supported inclusion in their activities undertaken throughout the Award.

 Supported by Enterprise Rent-A-Car